to the NSRLP!

 The National Self-Represented Litigants Project (NSRLP) is committed to advancing understanding of the challenges and hard choices facing the very large numbers of Canadians who now come to court without counsel.

 The NSRLP works to promote dialogue and collaboration among all those affected by the self-represented litigant phenomenon, both justice system professionals and litigants themselves.
-We regularly publish resources designed specifically for SRLs, as well as research reports that examine and illuminate the implications for the justice system.
+We regularly publish resources designed specifically for SRLs, as well as research reports that examine the implications for the justice system.